String topology for stacks: Examples

-\item A higher dimensional analog of String topology, called Brane topology, was studied by Sullivan-Voronov (see~\cite{CoVo} Chapter~5) and Hu-Kriz-Voronov~\cite{HKV}.
-Brane topology is concerned with the algebraic structure of the homology of $M^{S^n} = \map (S^n,M)$, where $M$ is an oriented manifold and $S^n$ the standard $n$-dimensional sphere.
-Sullivan-Voronov~(\cite{CoVo} Chapter~5) proved that $H^{\scriptstyle \bullet+d}(M^{S^n},\mathbb{Q})$ is a $BV_{n+1}$-algebra (\cite{CoVo} Definition 5.3.1) which is an analog of a $\BV$-algebra where the $BV$-operator is of degree $n$.
-The proof is based on the action of the \emph{n-dimensional cacti} operad, on $M^{S^n}$ in a way similar to the $n=1$ case.
-For a topological stack $\X$, since the standard spheres $S^n$ are compact, one can define $\X^{S^n} = \bfhom(S^n,\X)$ as in Section~\ref{mappingstack}, as well as the stack $\bfhom(S^n\vee S^n,\XX)$.
-Corollary~\ref{L:8} can be easily generalized to arbitrary $n$.
-Applying the general machinery of this paper, more precisely Section~\ref{BVstructure}, one can define Brane topology for oriented stacks.

-\unsure{\item In this paper we work with singular (co)homology of stacks.
-Howewer, it makes sense to consider any (co)homology theories provided the (co)homology theories satisfies the axioms of a generalized bivariant theory. (co)products as well as the Frobenius structure follows from the intrinsic properties of Gysin maps and the fact that singular cohomology came with products (cap, cross and cup).
-Thus the whole machinery will make sense with any generalized homology theory which allows the manipulation of Gysin maps.
-The Fulton MacPherson framework for stacks can be done for more general theories; howewer one has to weaken the axioms of a bivariant theory in order to apply to topological stacks.
-The precise framework is {\it generalized bivariant theory}.
-Also one has to define orientation and properness with respect to the generalized theory one wants to work with.
-Thus, it requires quite a lot of work that will be writen done in~\cite{No/genbiv}.
-It seems very interesting, for example, to develop this machinery for equivariant $K$-theory and to compute the string topology of $[*/G]$ for this theory.} \item Let $G$ be either a compact Lie group or a discrete group.
-Then the stack $[*/G]$ is strongly oriented.
-Thus according to Theorem~\ref{frobeniusloop}, $H\lcom(\Lo [*/G])$ is a Frobenius algebra.
+\begin{numrmk} Let $G$ be either a compact Lie group or a discrete group.
+As we have seen above, T the stack $[*/G]$ is strongly oriented and, according to Theorem~\ref{frobeniusloop}, $H\lcom(\Lo [*/G])$ is a Frobenius algebra.
 An alternative approach to string topology for $[*/G]$ has been carried out in Gruher-Salvatore~\cite{GrSa}.
-It would be interesting to find a precise link between the result of Section~\ref{Liegroups} with those of~\cite{GrSa}.
-Similarly, it would be interesting to find the connection between the construction relate of our string product (Theorem~\ref{th:stringproduct}) with that of Abbaspour-Cohen-Gruher \cite{ACG} for Poincar\'e duality groups. \end{enumerate}
+It would be interesting to find a precise link between the result of this Section~\ref{Liegroups} with those of~\cite{GrSa}.
+Similarly, it would be interesting to find the connection between the construction relate of our \hidden product (Theorem~\ref{th:stringproduct}) with that of Abbaspour-Cohen-Gruher \cite{ACG} for Poincar\'e duality groups.
+Another approach to the $BV$-algebra structure for $\Lo[*/G]$ was recently studied by Chataur-Menichi~\cite{CM}.
+Their results seem to agree with ours. \end{numrmk}

 \notsure{